 Bajawa to Riung by Bus

-The bus picked us up at our hotel at 12:00 noon.
-We boarded and found the aisles filled with large sacks of rice that rose to a level slightly higher than the seats, meaning that any passengers would have to walk a balance beam atop the sacks and then plop down into the chair.
+The bus arrived at our hotel at noon.
+We boarded and found the aisles filled with large sacks of rice that rose to a level slightly higher than the seats, meaning that any passengers would have to walk atop the sacks and then plop down into the seats.
 There was a man in the back row and a Muslim woman in the first row.
 After the Biblical rainfall that occurred the day before, we refused to store our bags on top of the bus and instead brought them inside.
 We wedged ourselves into the front row opposite the Muslim woman and settled in the for the 45 mile (75 km) ride to Riung.
-We were fully aware that we’d have to drive around the small town of Bijou scooping up other passengers, but I assumed that would take an hour.
+We were fully aware that we’d have to drive around the small town of Bajawa scooping up other passengers, but I assumed that would take an hour.

 After about 15 minutes at the market, the driver and passengers reappeared and we took off again, gaining no cargo or people.
 We cruised the back roads of Bajawa scooping up a few people, then went to a bus terminal and backed in.
 Immediately eight passengers came over to the bus and got on, some putting sacks of fruit on top, one lady stowing a chicken under the seat.
 We remained at the bus station for a solid half hour just waiting.
 The driver was sitting in the front passenger seat smoking cigarettes like it was his job while some random guy sat in the driver seat.
 “We shouldn’t get excited about leaving until the driver gets in the driver seat,” Kristi said glumly.

 After the bus station, we cruised around some more getting passengers from the far corners of town.
 Once, we pulled up to a lady who gave the sort of long and emotional goodbye to her family that is usually reserved for people going off to war in distant lands.
 She was going 45 miles.
 After a considerable delay, she finally got on the bus.
-Then we returned to the market, pulled in forward and again the engine was shut off, the driver disappeared into the maelstrom that defines an upland Indonesian market and nearly everyone got off the bus.
+Then we returned to the market, pulled in forward and again the engine was shut off, the driver disappeared into the chaos of the market and everyone got off the bus.

 Having already been in the bus for two hours, I decided to use this stop go for a pee.
 There was a thicket of trees nearby that would make a nice bathroom.
 I jumped out of the bus and headed for the trees.
 The driver was on top of the bus lashing down the chairs like a sea captain tending his sails.
 He said, “TOILET!?”
 I nodded yes, he semaphored to the home-owner who then waved me over.
 I went over to a tin-roofed house and used their bathroom.
 It was very surreal.